IDMNYU/DMGY9103A_ProgrammingPhysicalObjects/README.md

 If I have asked you to schedule an appointment with me, I am not trying to avoid you.
 I am offering you my full attention and preparation.
 Due to my schedule and other campus responsibilities, I ask you to respond to emails and to be respectful of time.

+##Educational Access

+If you are student with a learning difference (aka disability) who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
+You must be registered with CSD to receive accommodations.
+Information about the Moses Center can be found atwww.nyu.edu/csd.
+The Moses Center is located at 726 Broadway on the 2nd floor.

 ##Prerequisites / Hardware / Software

 This class assumes no prior knowledge of physical computing, but it does some presume you have had light exposure to programming.
 Having prior exposure to Processing, Max/MSP, OF, etc is awesome.
 We’ll be working with Arduino microcontrollers, electronics, Kinects, and Max/MSP, Processing and Arduino Software.